May 25, 2026

 Credits as communication

-Complete credits help collaborators prove participation and help supervisors clear tracks faster.
-Treat credits as professional courtesy that doubles as insurance when memories fade three years after the session.
+Treat credits as professional courtesy that also functions as insurance when memories fade three years after the session.
+A simple shared document or email thread with everyone’s confirmed role and percentage is often enough.

 Splits and paperwork early

-Producer agreements, feature percentages, and sample clearances deserve written clarity before release week chaos.
-Verbal trust among friends still benefits from a dated email summary when contracts lag.
+Producer agreements, feature percentages, and sample clearances deserve written clarity before release week chaos begins.
+Verbal trust among friends is valuable, but it still benefits from a dated email summary or simple agreement when formal contracts lag behind the release.

 Where Boombox fits

-We publish essays like this alongside the industry wire so you can scan policy headlines and revisit fundamentals.
-Neither replaces counsel when stakes are high—but both beat flying blind.
+We publish essays like this alongside the industry wire so you can scan policy headlines and revisit fundamentals when needed.
+Neither replaces proper legal or rights counsel when the stakes are high — but both beat flying blind when you are managing everything yourself.